by Bruce Dunlavy

 Charles Norris, M.D.
 Image credit: wptschedule.org

 Among the matters the far-seeing Norris was the first to bring to attention were lead in gasoline, carbon monoxide from home use of natural gas, and the dangers of “impure liquor” consumed while manufactured alcoholic drink was illegal.
-As Prohibition progressed, Norris noticed in his work a increase in deaths from the consumption of bootlegged liquor that had been tampered with to increase profits, liquor substitutes such as rubbing alcohol or fuel alcohol, and homemade “bathtub gin.”
+As Prohibition progressed, Norris noticed in his work an increase in deaths from the consumption of bootlegged liquor that had been tampered with to increase profits, liquor substitutes such as rubbing alcohol or fuel alcohol, and homemade “bathtub gin.”

 Norris warned that Prohibition would have the deleterious side effect of driving alcohol addicts and abusers to these unsafe options, and he prophesied an increasing death toll from accidental poisoning.
 But his admonition was disregarded.
 Indeed, the government’s response to the use of substitute chemical intoxicants was to make them even more dangerous.
 Industrial alcohols were commonly stolen by bootleggers and used to create, through re-distillation, drinkable alcohol.
-These products were ordered to be “denatured,” which meant adding poisonous chemicals to render them unpalatable or unsafe to drink.
-Among the additives were lead, formaldehyde, chloroform, and carbolic acid, usually in such small amounts that its primary effect was to make the alcohol taste so terrible that no one would drink it.
+So industrial alcohol products were ordered to be “denatured,” which meant adding poisonous chemicals to render them unpalatable or unsafe to drink.
+Among the additives were lead, formaldehyde, chloroform, and carbolic acid, usually in such small amounts that the primary effect was to make the alcohol taste so terrible that no one would drink it.
 An easier and more insidious practice was to add methanol (wood alcohol), which causes blindness, dementia, and death.
 The Federal government allowed up to ten percent methanol to be added to industrial alcohols.

 The idea was apparently to scare people away from drinking.
 It didn’t work very well, as Norris had predicted.
 In 1926 he openly accused government agencies of complicity in thousands of deaths: “the United States Government must be charged with the moral responsibility for the deaths that poisoned liquor causes.”